Skip to main content

 });

-// Sensitive data is automatically masked
+// Sensitive data is automatically masked in log output

 logger.info('User created', {